Jurors will visit crime scene on Day 3 of Jessica Chambers murder case

 “Best I could understand is black male,” said deputy House.

-FOX13 will continue to cover the Jessica Chambers murder retiral throughout the week.
-Watch full coverage of day two in the Jessica Chamber retrial below.
+FOX13 will continue to cover the Jessica Chambers murder retrial throughout the week.
+Watch full coverage of day two below.

 Day two, part four: